Lead Tenant Program - Volunteer

 For a brochure regarding the Lead Tenant Program please click here

 The application process for the Lead Tenant program has a number of steps to ensure you understand the important role you will play in a young person's life.
-To apply please complete the enquiry form (click here) and submit via this link http://mercycs.applynow.net.au/jobs/MCS450
+Mercy Community has a no smoking policy on service sites, applicants are encouraged to consider this prior to applying.
+To apply please complete the enquiry form (click here) and submit via this link http://mercycs.applynow.net.au/jobs/MCS532

 Please apply for this opportunity immediately as we are seeking to commence this process as soon as possible.

 This is a great opportunity for individuals who are passionate about making a difference and may be currently be undertaking study in this area, as the benefit of not having to pay rent and utilities is highly advantageous for students.